 The group is run by a committee which is elected at the AGM each year.
 For 2024 - 2025 the committee elected at the AGM on 13th January 2024 are:

-Chair - Kelvin Lawrence, Vice Chair - Christian Murray-Leslie, Secretary - Chris Monk, Treasurer - Jayne Thompson Committee members - Garry Dorrell, Richard Fenn Griffin, Chris Hallam, James Longley, Sheila Stubbs and Ben Wyke
+Chair - Kelvin Lawrence, Vice Chair - Christian Murray-Leslie, Secretary - Chris Monk, Treasurer - Jayne Thompson Committee members - Garry Dorrell, Chris Hallam, James Longley, Sheila Stubbs and Ben Wyke

 Kelvin Lawrence is also the Derbyshire Toad Crossings Co-ordinator for the Group & for Froglife